tensorleap/tensorleap/examples/cifar10_resnet/README.md

 # Resnet18 model with CIFAR-10 dataset

-This project utilizes the Resnet18 algorithm to perform image classification on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+This project utilizes the Resnet18 model to perform image classification on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 The CIFAR-10 dataset comprises 60,000 32x32 color images distributed across 10 classes, with each class containing 6,000 images.